Alirezahayatimedtech/RFA-U-Net/README.md

 The `weights/` directory contains the best pre-trained weights for RFA-U-Net:

-* `rfa_unet_weights.pth`: Best pre-trained weights for RFA-U-Net, which can be used directly for inference or further fine-tuning.
+* `rfa_unet_best.pth`: Best pre-trained weights for RFA-U-Net, which can be used directly for inference or further fine-tuning.

 See `weights/README.md` for instructions on downloading these weights.